Tag Archives: commuting

 Bike Commuting Necessities

-While commuting by bike, there are very few items you need to have to get started.
-Ultimately, the only thing that you have to have is a bike.
-However, here is a list of items that will make your ride safer and a few that will make it easier to function at work or class properly once you are there for added comfort and safety.
-Past functioning, you need to stay safe on the bike also, so I consider all these things necessities.
+While commuting by bike, there are very few items you need to get started.
+Ultimately, the only thing you have to have is a bike.
+However, here is a list of items that will make your ride safer and a few that will make it easier to function properly at work or class once you are there for added comfort and safety.
+Past functioning, you need to stay safe on the bike, too, so I consider all these things necessities.

 Helmets